MAFF 2017 – Saturday, November 4, 2017

 Note: Please do not let a fear of navigating prevent you from trying this event!
 Keep an eye on our Events page for multiple learning/practice opportunities before the race.
 These opportunities are either FREE or very reasonably priced (not to mention – just plain fun!).

 1-2 hours.
 Expect flat water paddling.
+Boats are provided as part of registration fees.

-We intend to use the same boats that were used in recent MAFFs (see Events page 2011, 2012 Race History).
 You may use your own paddles and PFDs or use the ones provided.
 If any paddling gear transport is necessary, we’ll take care of that for you.

 - TEAM CONFIGURATIONS / DIVISIONS / PRIZES: